moccu/sentry-config/README.md

 ## Publishing to NPM

-All you need to do to tag your commit with the version you want to publish.
+All you need to do is to mark your commit as releasable using `npm version` - you may want to take a look at the [documentation](https://docs.npmjs.com/cli/v6/commands/npm-version).
-The rest is done by github actions.
+The publishing itself is done by github actions.

 ```
-$ git tag 1.0.0
+$ npm version 1.0.0
-$ git push --follow-tags
 ```

 If the publishing step fails due to authentication reasons you might need to